zotonic/zotonic/doc/manuals/modules/structure.rst

 Module subdirectories
 ---------------------

-Besides the module code file, a module ususally has one or more subdirectories.
+Besides the module code file, a module usually has one or more subdirectories.
 These are specially named; different parts of Zotonic scan through different folders.